Pipeline acceleration helps you achieve efficient growth by shortening your sales cycle.

 2. Sales and marketing alignment

-Businesses with aligned marketing and sales teams are up to 67% more efficient at closing deals than businesses that don’t.
-With your marketing and sales teams aligned, you can accelerate sales by customizing the sales experience to a contact’s individual needs with the right sales enablement content.
+Businesses with aligned marketing and sales teams are up to 67% more efficient at closing deals than businesses that don’t, according to Review42.
+With an aligned sales and marketing team, you can accelerate sales by customizing the sales experience to a contact’s individual needs with the right sales enablement content.

 Companies often believe that they don’t have silos.
-However, Director of Evangelism and Customer Marketing at Alyce, Nick Bennett, says that’s not true.
-On the UserGems "The First 100 Days" podcast, he insists that revenue leaders proactively work to ensure that the sales and marketing teams aren’t siloed from the rest of the company.
+However, the Director of Evangelism and Customer Marketing at Alyce, Nick Bennett, says that’s not true.
+On the UserGems "The First 100 Days" podcast, he says that revenue leaders need to proactively work to ensure that the sales and marketing teams aren’t siloed from the rest of the company.

-Getting sales and marketing on the same page may seem daunting, but pipeline acceleration is an excellent place to start.
+Getting sales and marketing on the same page may seem daunting, but B2B sales pipeline acceleration is an excellent place to start.
 It requires both teams to work toward a common goal through collaboration.

 Where to start: